kschuler/ling001/index.md

 > To receive bonus points, you must (1) make a [bonus points declaration](https://canvas.upenn.edu/courses/1489351/quizzes/2285014?module_item_id=17260181) on Canvas and (2) write about your research experience in your [language journal](resources/language-journal-assignment).
 Your bonus points will be awarded as soon as you make your declaration, but we will check your journal (and SONA records, if you participated in an experiment) to confirm these points at the end of the semester.

 **What does it mean to be "engaged" on perusall?**
-> Read more about how engagement is computed on perusall [here](resources/how-to-perusall).
+> Read more about how engagement is computed on perusall [here](resources/how-perusall-works.pdf) and see a sample [here](https://perusall.com/downloads/scoring-examples.pdf).

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTExMzExNzQ5OSwtODU3MjYzOTU4LC0xND